mitmath/18336/README.md

 **Summary**

+* Numerically approximating the SVD using Gaussian elimination for matrices and functions.
 * Low-rank nature of gravitational interaction.
   * Projection: merging sources to compress the operator domain.
   * Interpolation: merging measurements to compress the operator range.
   * Duality of projection and interpolation.
+* Analytical low-rank expansions using Taylor series.
+* 2D and 3D multipole expansions.
+Error estimates.

 ### Lecture 18: Fast multipole methods
 <!-- Tuesday November 9 -->

 **Summary**
-* Analytical low-rank expansions using Taylor series.
-* 2D and 3D multipole expansions.
-Error estimates.
 * Hierarchical decompositions for error control.
 * Barnes-Hut and FMM in 2D.
 Comparison to direct methods.